 Hip fractures are a common injury with falls, especially in the elderly.
-Hip fracture are more common with patients with thinning bones from conditions of osteoporosis.
+Hip fractures are more common with patients with thinning bones from conditions of osteoporosis.
 So, what is a hip fracture?
 The quick answer is when one of the bones of the hip(the head or neck of the femur) fractures or the bone breaks.

 Hip fractures are dangerous because there is about a 20% mortality rate from complications which may occur.
 Issues may include:

 It is possible to walk with a hip fracture if it is a mild injury or a hairline fracture.
 There are several types of hip fractures.
 The type of fracture in the hip above the angle of the thigh bone is an intra-capsular fracture.
 The type of fracture that occurs at or below the angle (bend) of the thigh bone (femur) is an extra-capsular fracture.

 Placing weight through a fractured bone is typically painful but walking may be possible in some cases.
 The location of the fracture in the hip can affect the amount of pain with walking as well.

 Bones, including the bones of the hip typically heal well after a fracture.
 Not all hip fractures require surgery to heal.
 Some may require limited weight bearing for a period to allow healing but it is possible for some hip fractures to heal on their own.